aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/add-date-filter-in-a-worksheet/_index.md

 | **refresh**              | boolean | Query    | Refresh the filter after applying (`true` or `false`).                                                                                                          |
 | **folder**               | string  | Query    | Folder path of the original workbook.                                                                                                                           |
 | **storageName**          | string  | Query    | Name of the storage service.                                                                                                                                    |

+*The PUT request does not require a request body; all parameters are supplied via the query string.*

 ### **Response**

 ```json